DEFRA/ffc-demo-api-gateway/README.md

 ### Accessing the pod

-The mine-support-api-gateway is not exposed via an endpoint within Kubernetes.
+The ffc-demo-api-gateway is not exposed via an endpoint within Kubernetes.

 The deployment may be accessed by forwarding a port from a pod.
 First find the name of the pod by querying the namespace, i.e.

-`kubectl get pods --namespace mine-support-api-gateway-pr2`
+`kubectl get pods --namespace ffc-demo-api-gateway-pr2`

 This will list the full name of all the pods in the namespace.
 Forward the pods exposed port 3001 to a local port using the name returned from the previous command, i.e.

-`kubectl port-forward --namespace mine-support-api-gateway-pr2 mine-support-api-gateway-8b666f545-g477t  3001:3001`
+`kubectl port-forward --namespace ffc-demo-api-gateway-pr2 ffc-demo-api-gateway-8b666f545-g477t  3001:3001`

 Once the port is forwarded a tool such as [Postman](https://www.getpostman.com/) can be used to access the API at http://localhost:3001/claim.
 Sample valid JSON that can be posted is: